-- 1. In the event of an accident or medical emergency: - a.
-Make yourself safe; - b.
-Warn others of the hazard; and - c.
-Call UNM PD (505.277.2241 or 911) - 2.
-Give your name, type of problem, location of person needing assistance (address, building, floor, or area if outdoors) and telephone number from where you are calling or where you can be reached. - 3.
-Designate someone to go the door closest to the parking lot to await the arrival of emergency personnel and to escort them to the injured/sick person's location.
+- 1. In the event of an accident or medical emergency:

+- a.
+Make yourself safe;

+- b.
+Warn others of the hazard; and

+- c.
+Call UNM PD (505.277.2241 or 911)

+- 2. Give your name, type of problem, location of person needing assistance (address, building, floor, or area if outdoors) and telephone number from where you are calling or where you can be reached.

+3. Designate someone to go to the front door or sidewalk to await the arrival of emergency personnel and to escort them to the injured/sick person's location.